zio/zio-quill/CONTRIBUTING.md

 docker-compose run --rm sbt sbt test
 ```

-Run specific test:
+Run a specified test:
 ```bash
 docker-compose run --rm sbt sbt "test-only io.getquill.context.sql.SqlQuerySpec"
 ```

-Run all tests in specific sub-project:
+Run all tests in a specified sub-project:
 ```bash
 docker-compose run --rm sbt sbt "project quill-async" test
 ```

-Run specific test in specific sub-project:
+Run a specified test in a specified sub-project:
 ```bash
 docker-compose run --rm sbt sbt "project quill-sqlJVM" "test-only io.getquill.context.sql.SqlQuerySpec"
 ```

 ### Debugging tests
-1. Run sbt in interactive mode with docker container ports mapped to the host:
+1. Run sbt in interactive mode with Docker container ports mapped to the host:
 ```bash
 docker-compose run --service-ports --rm sbt
 ```

-2. Attach debugger to port 15005 of your docker host.
-In IntelliJ IDEA you should create Remote Run/Debug Configuration,
+2. Attach debugger to port 15005 of your Docker host.
+In IntelliJ IDEA you should create a Remote Run/Debug Configuration,
-change it port to 15005.
+and change it port to 15005.
-3. In sbt command line run tests with `test` or test specific spec by passing full name to `test-only`:
+3. In sbt command line run tests with `test` or test a specified spec by passing its full name to `test-only`:
 ```bash
 > test-only io.getquill.context.sql.SqlQuerySpec
 ```

 ## Pull Request

-In order to contribute to the project, just do as follows:
+In order to contribute to the project, just do the following:

 1. Fork the project
 2. Build it locally